These are the most successful Apprentice contestants, ever

 Where are they now?

 Iconic Apprentice contestants are easy to remember.
 Who can forget when Solomon handed in pictures of boats as his business plan?
 Or when Jason was awful at every task but managed to charm people into buying loads of camper vans one episode?
 Or Pants man?
-Or Kurran from last year who found everything OuTraGeOus??
+Or Kurran who found everything OuTraGeOus??

 But who are the most successful Apprentice contestants ever?
 Here’s a rundown of some of the most memorable and successful Apprentice candidates: